johnjoeann4/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear, maintainable code first and optimize later if necessary.
 Focusing too much on optimization early on can lead to overly complex code that is difficult to understand and modify.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+Instead, focus on writing clear and maintainable code first, and only optimize when necessary, based on profiling and performance measurements.